 And so we meet Aya.

-Aya works at a coffee shop that Sid frequents during bouts of insomnia.
+Aya works at the coffee shop that Sid frequents during bouts of insomnia.
 Aya is a breadwinner who augments her income by playing pustahan with her friends, and she eventually starts keeping Sid company in exchange for an hourly wage.

 Aya’s diversion from the typical Poor Girl lies not so much in her crass and madiskarte attitude; it is the peripheral characters, or lack thereof, that set her apart from the usual screwball leads common in cross-class romcoms .